MartijnKok/Portfolio/README.md

 The wheels team got a large time series dataset of multiple gyroscope datapoints.
 I researched into models that would accept a time series as a input.
 After researching different models i came across a 1D-Convolutional Neural Network: https://www.sciencedirect.com/science/article/pii/S2666307421000140.
 In this research paper they also use a 1D-CNN Model for sensordata (gyroscope data) and this model got the best accuracy results from the used models like RandomForest and SVM.

 #### RNN
 When i researched for models that can be used on IMU (gyroscope data) i found a interesting research paper about detection specific motion from IMU data with LSTM (Long Short-Term Memory) and a RNN (Recurrent Neural Network), link: [Research Paper LSTM&RNN](Predictive_Models/sensors-21-01264-v2.pdf).
 This research paper had a lot in commmen with our project.
-So i decided that i would give a RNN with LSTM a go.
+So i decided that i would give a RNN with LSTM a go to see if the results would be beter then the CNN model.

 ### Configuring a Model
 #### CNN